 A staff of mental health professionals provides individual, group, and crisis counseling to undergraduates and graduates at no cost.
-Students are seen at the Counseling Center with various concerns, such as depression, stress, grief, relationship difficulties, and selfesteem issues, among others.
+Students are seen at the Counseling Center with various concerns, such as depression, stress, grief, relationship difficulties, and self-esteem issues, among others.
 The center also offers workshops and training on psychologically related topics, a health-education program, psychiatric consultation, and referrals to other professionals in the community.
 Counseling sessions are confidential.
+For more information, visit the Counseling Center's website at http:// counselingcenter.caltech.edu or call the office at 626-395-8331.